techtalk/SpecLog-Resources-PluginSample/Documentation/documentation.md

 ![HtmlExportActivity skeleton](img/htmlexportactivity.png)

-Now we could create and start that activity on the server side whenever the plugin starts and stop it when the plugin stops:
+Now, we could create and start that activity on the server side whenever the plugin starts, and stop it when the plugin stops:

 ![HtmlExportActivity skeleton](img/htmlexportactivity2.png)

-As you can see, to create `HtmlExportActivity`, we need a service which implements the `ITimeService` interface.
-Fortunately, this service is provided for us by the DI container [used in SpecLog](http://unity.codeplex.com/).
-The other dependency of the `HtmlExportActivity` is a configuration which implements the `IHtmlExportPluginConfiguration` - we introduced this interface to mark the server-side configuration class.
+As you can see, to create the `HtmlExportActivity`, we need a service which implements the `ITimeService` interface.
+Fortunately, this service (among others) is provided for us by the framework through the [DI container used in SpecLog](http://unity.codeplex.com/).
+The other dependency of the `HtmlExportActivity` is the configuration which implements `IHtmlExportPluginConfiguration` &ndash; an interface we introduced to mark the server-side configuration class.

 ### <a name="6.3"></a>6.3.
 Using dependency injection with Unity

-The method described above works fine for the first sight, but you may start to think about what would happen if the `HtmlExportActivity` class had numerous dependencies?
-Now we have two, the time service and the configuration, but in fact, soon we will have to introduce more: the `HtmlExportActivity` will depend on services which responsible for generating the HTML, loading the repository language, loading requirements, and so on.
+The method described above works just fine, but you may start to think about what would happen if the `HtmlExportActivity` class had numerous dependencies?
+Now we have two, the time service and the configuration, but in fact, soon we will have to introduce more: the `HtmlExportActivity` will depend on services responsible for generating the HTML, getting the repository language, loading the requirements, and so on.

 SpecLog uses [Unity](http://unity.codeplex.com/) to deal with the complexity of the dependency graphs.